lordrost/API-ZipCode/README.md

-# API-ZipCode
+# Distance Between Zip Codes (EN)

+ * Currently Supported and tested within United States ZIP codes

+This script allows you to quickly and easily figure out the distance between zip codes.

+How that works:
-Enter first and second zipcode.
+ - Enter First and Second ZipCode.
+ - Script will return the distance between entered zip codes or error if Zip code not found.

-PHP function will count distance between them using API from http://www.zipcodeapi.com
+* I'm using API from http://www.zipcodeapi.com

-You can use function, but you need to create your own API key on the mentioned website above.